ahester57/TALQ/README.md

 	- Build WaitingRoom --> Then QuizActivityGroup
 	- submit quizzes for grading
 	- set leader to first user finished
-	- resume quiz when gone back and started before timer over
+	- fix timer on app force close --> allows for infinite time